Overview

 Opportunities

-The UK defense industry is sophisticated and mature.
-Defense suppliers looking to export into the UK can expect to find a highly competitive environment and must demonstrate a clear competitive advantage.
+The UK defense industry is sophisticated and mature and defense suppliers looking to export into the UK can expect to find a highly competitive environment and must demonstrate a clear competitive advantage.
 A company with non-British ownership or without a presence in the UK is not necessarily at a competitive disadvantage compared with British firms seeking MOD business.
 However, a U.S. company must commit both time and resources to enter or expand within the UK defense market.
 Selling through an established UK company is the least risky market entry strategy for most U.S. defense providers to enter the UK defense supply chain.

 Through the Defense and Security Accelerator, the MOD frequently holds industry engagement days and competitions to evaluate equipment and technology.
 The best way for U.S. companies desiring to engage in meaningful dialogue with the MOD is through these MOD-sponsored industry days and competitions.
 For announcements on MOD events relevant to a particular defense sector, suppliers should consistently monitor announcements on the Defense and Security Accelerator website.